tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

     ![Storedog homepage](./assets/storedog_screenshot.png)

 4. Take a few moments and explore the application before moving on.
 You'll use this application throughout the rest of the workshop to learn about different components about the Datadog platform.

-5. At the end of every section of this workshop, including this one, run `finish`{{execute}} when you are finished.